manvis/IYFThreading/README.md

 # The IYFThreading library

-This is a small, header only C++17 library that contains a thread pool and a thread profiler.
-It is licensed under the [3-clause BSD] license and depends only on the standard library.
-Last but not least, when testing, this library is built with -fsanitize=thread and the sanitizer does not detect any invalid behaviour.
+This is a header only C++11 (and later) library that contains a thread pool and a profiler.
+It is licensed under the [3-clause BSD] license and only depends on the standard library.
+Last but not least, when testing, this library is built with ```-fsanitize=thread``` and the sanitizer does not detect any invalid behaviour.

-This library consists of a couple components that, for the most part, may be used independently of one another:
+Some components of this library may be used independently of one another.
+Here's a list of what does what:

 1. **ThreadPool.hpp**: independent of other headers, unless you enable thread pool profiling.
 The thread pool distributes assigned work to multiple worker threads.
-It supports barriers (blocking until specified tasks complete) and tasks with or without returned results.
+It supports barriers (blocking a thread until specified tasks complete) and tasks with or without returned results.
-2. **ThreadProfiler.hpp**:  depends on the spinlock header.
-Allows you to assign thread names and to retrieve constant sequential IDs for threads even if profiling is disabled.
-Enables you to record the durations of specified scopes with the help of instrumentation macros.
-The results may be written to a human readable string, a binary file or displayed immediately.
+2. **ThreadProfiler.hpp**: Depends on the *ThreadProfilerSettings* header.
+A lightweight header that contains function definitions and macros used for profiling.
+It enables you to record the durations of specified scopes.
+Moreover, even if profiling is disabled, you may use some of the macros defined in this header to assign names to your threads and to retrieve constant sequential zero-based IDs for them as well.
+3. **ThreadProfilerCore.hpp**:  depends on the *Spinlock* and *ThreadProfilerSettings* headers.
+Heavy, but you only need to include it in two cases:
+    1. the cpp file will contain the implementation (that is, ```IYFT_THREAD_PROFILER_IMPLEMENTATION``` will be defined in it);
+    2. the functions in the file will need to retrieve, process and/or draw the recorded results using [Ocornut's Dear ImGui](https://github.com/ocornut/imgui).
-3. **ThreadProfilerSettings.hpp**: customizable settings and values, specific to your project.
+4. **ThreadProfilerSettings.hpp**: customizable settings and values, specific to your project.
 Make sure to not accidentally overwrite this file when updating this library.
-4. **Spinlock.hpp**: a really basic atomic_flag based spinlock that anyone can write in a minute.
+5. **Spinlock.hpp**: a really basic atomic_flag based spinlock that anyone can write in a minute.
 Independent of other headers.

 This library is still being tested and refined.
-Moreover, a couple important features (e.g., drawing results with the help of imgui) haven't been implemented yet.
+You should consider it to be a **BETA VERSION**.

 ## Configuration
-Two macros need to be defined (or not, if you want to disable the features) globally, e.g., in your CMake file:
+Three macros need to be defined (or not, if you want to disable the features) globally, e.g., in your CMake file:

 1. ```IYFT_ENABLE_PROFILING```

   **Defining** this macro will **enable profiling**.
-Even if you don't record anything, having profiling enabled will introduce some overhead to your code.
+Even if you don't record anything, having profiling enabled will introduce a little bit of overhead to your code.

-  If this macro **isn't defined**, most ```IYFT_PROFILER``` macros will **do nothing** or return constant **empty values**.
-Moreover, most of the profiler's functions and classes won't even be compiled.
+  If this macro **isn't defined**, most ```IYFT_PROFILER``` macros will **do nothing** or return **constant values**.

 2. ```IYFT_THREAD_POOL_PROFILE```

   **Defining** this macro **enables profiling of the thread pool**.
 If this macro is defined, but ```IYFT_ENABLE_PROFILING``` isn't, profiling will still be disabled.
 Moreover, defining this macro will force **ThreadPool.hpp** to include **ThreadProfiler.hpp**.

+3. ```IYFT_PROFILER_WITH_IMGUI```

+  **Defining** this macro allows you to **draw the results** retrieved from the profiler using [Ocornut's Dear ImGui](https://github.com/ocornut/imgui).
+Defining this macro will make the **ThreadProfilerCore.hpp** include **imgui.h**

 Other options only apply to the thread profiler.
 They are documented in the **ThreadProfilerSettings.hpp** header and should be adjusted there.
 You should also use the said header to define custom scope tags, names and colours, suitable for your application.